oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      - host: sample-domain2-cluster-cluster-1.mii-sample.org
        http:
          paths:
          - path:
            backend:
              serviceName: sample-domain2-cluster-cluster-1
              servicePort: 8001
    ```
       {{% /expand%}}

-   Another option for deploying this sample's ingresses is to `kubectl apply -f` each of the ingress yaml files that are already included in the sample source's `/tmp/mii-sample/ingresses` directory:
+   - Another option for deploying this sample's Ingresses is to `kubectl apply -f` each of the Ingress YAML files that are already included in the sample source `/tmp/mii-sample/ingresses` directory:

       {{%expand "Click here for details." %}}
    ```
    cd /tmp/mii-sample/ingresses
    kubectl apply -f traefik-ingress-sample-domain1-admin-server.yaml